rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 Since I wanted to avoid taking pictures of any sensitive material I just took a picture of the door to the office ;)

-TODO more information about OCCRP!

-I then proceeded to verify that the hackerspace really doesn't exist.
+I then proceeded to verify that the hackerspace in Sarajevo exist or not.
 When arriving at the place it's supposed to be I found an interesting technology hub called `HUB387`_.
-Nobody there heard about a hackerspace there, so I changed the wiki entry to reflect that.
-Because I was already there, I rented a desk at the `NEST71`_ coworking space for 10€ and spent some time working on this blog post.
+Nobody there heard about a hackerspace, so I changed the wiki entry to reflect that.
+Because I was already there and had no othe plans, I rented a desk at the `NEST71`_ coworking space for 10€ and spent some time working on this blog post.

 In the evening there was a party at Czesieks house and I had the pleasure to meet more of the OCCRP crew and other interesting people.
 I enjoyed the fact,